-Love is a very strong emotion and probably as difficult to define as art itself.
-There are different types of love - maternal, patriotic, fraternal, romantic love, etc.
+Love is an overwhelming emotion and probably as difficult to define as art itself.
+There are different kinds of love – maternal, patriotic, fraternal, romantic, etc.

-Love in sculptures, statues and sculpture has a long history.
-Probably the greatest and important playwright and poet of all time is cited as follows on the subject of love, dedication and passion:
+Love in sculptures, statues, and carvings has a long history.
+The most renowned and important dramatist and poet of all time is quoted on the subject of love, devotion, and passion as follows:

 If I kissed you and drove you to hell, I would still do it.
 Then I can brag about the devils that I saw the sky without ever entering it. "